ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## ECMP considerations
 {: #ecmp-considerations}

-* When planning for ECMP (Equal-Cost Multi-Path), keep in mind that throughput won't scale linearly with the number of direct links.
-For example, if you connect two 10 GB direct links to an ECMP-capable transit gateway, you won't get 20 GB throughput; you'll see more than 10 GB, but less than 20 GB.
-This is because ECMP works on a per-stream or per-source basis, meaning if traffic comes from a single endpoint, it will likely favor one link, not both.
-To achieve more balanced throughput, it's recommended to drive traffic from multiple sources, as this will distribute the load more evenly across the available direct links.
+* When planning for ECMP (Equal-Cost Multi-Path), keep in mind that throughput does not scale linearly with the number of direct links.
+For example, if you connect two 10 GB direct links to an ECMP-capable transit gateway, you do not get 20 GB throughput; you see more than 10 GB, but less than 20 GB.
+This is because ECMP works on a per-stream or per-source basis, meaning if traffic comes from a single endpoint, it likely favors one link, not both.
+To achieve more balanced throughput, it is recommended to drive traffic from multiple sources, as this distributes the load more evenly across the available direct links.
 * Limitation: ECMP doesn't work for direct links on a single router.
 Instead, it is supported across multiple routers with direct links, as long as those routers are advertising the same prefix.
 * Known restriction: New transit gateways support 4-way ECMP, but existing gateways can't use this feature unless you [open a support case](/docs/account?topic=account-open-case&interface=ui) for assistance.